Masterprogram i Språk och språkvetenskap

 As an international student, you are encouraged to apply in the January admission round.
 This gives you time to pay tuition fees, apply for residence permit, find housing, etc.

-Each specialisation has specific admission requirements.
+Each specialization has specific admission requirements.
 Please check the specialisation of your choice for more information on the specific requirements.

 To meet the general entry requirements for master's level (second cycle or graduate) studies, you must: